"How the Beatles Rocked the Kremlin"

 The sad thing is that people in a stifled culture do not fully appreciate that it is not the greatest purveyors of a thing that hold the power of that thing; it is the thing itself.
 The Beatles may have been the messengers to the USSR, but it was rock'n'roll that did the trick.

-We see the process now and again in The Beatles which someone comes along and does a thing better than anybody else —at least in the general public's consciousness— and that person becomes the thing itself.
+which someone comes along and does a thing better than anybody else —at least in the general public's consciousness— and that person becomes the thing itself.
 Muhammed Ali changed boxing, and boxing for a while could be defined (in public consciousness) not as "the sport of pugilism" but "what Muhammed Ali does."
 The process happens because it is the hero of a sphere of endeavor who introduces the majority to that sphere.

 Jonas Salk did not defeat polio; his vaccine did.
 He is indeed a hero, but he had predecessors and collaborators and catalysts and competitors, just as did Ali and just as did the Beatles.